 It gets cold out there, but with starry skies and great sunrises, an overnight camp can be gorgeous whatever the season!
 Not such a great adventure when you’re homeless, of course, but we’ve found a company that’s got something for people who love sleeping outdoors and that also helps those who have no choice.

-We’ve featured equipment before that either started life as humanitarian kit or that works for both charitable aims and for campers – the electricity-free slow cooker called the Wonderbag for instance, and rocket stoves such as the EcoZoom and Horizon.
+We’ve featured camping equipment before that either started life as humanitarian kit or that works for both charitable aims and for campers – rocket stoves such as the EcoZoom and Horizon, for instance.
 Now meet the Backpack Bed®.

 Tony and Lisa Clark invented the Backpack Bed to save the lives of homeless people turned away from shelters.
 Imagine for a minute that disaster strikes in your life and you’re made homeless.
 You need shelter and something to carry your belongings.
 It’s getting dark and cold, so you try to find a bed, but there’s no room in the hostels.
 This is the harsh reality that the Backpack Bed was designed for.
 It rolls out into an all-weather bed and creates a comfortable place to sleep.

 Swags for Homeless is based in Australia, but works with charities and organisations all over the world, including in the UK.
 Every penny of the profit from selling the bivouac beds goes back into the charity.